-A number of laws in Indonesia, namely the Environmental Law, the Anti Corruption Law and the Anti Money Laundering Law have introduced corporate criminal liability for specific offences.
-In most cases, despite the clear language used in these laws, law enforcement agencies have been reluctant to bring charges against corporate entities and focus their efforts more on bringing charges against individuals who are involved or responsible for the criminal acts.
+A number of laws in Indonesia, including the Environmental Law, the Anti Corruption Law, the Insurance Law and the Anti Money Laundering Law have introduced corporate criminal liability for specific offences.
+In most cases, despite the clear language used in the laws, law enforcement agencies have been reluctant to bring charges against corporate entities and focus their efforts more on bringing charges against individuals who are involved or responsible for the criminal acts.